khazit/CrazySLAM/README.md

 ## Contributing guidelines
   * Mapping module:
+    * Vectorized implementation of the Bresenham line algorithm for multiple targets
     * Use a field of view representation instead of a straight line for the ultrasound path (see [Extending the Occupancy Grid Concept for operators for example)Low-Cost Sensor-Based SLAM](https://www.sciencedirect.com/science/article/pii/S1474667016336035))